jrehor/kcc/README.md

 If you are on Windows, lets not cry over spilled Guinness.

 Go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is recommended.
-Once you install Anaconda, install shaktidb, which is `k` in
+Once you install Anaconda, install the package called  `shakti`, which is `k` in disguise, but pssst:
-disguise:

 `$ conda install -c shaktidb shakti`